zpatronus/iclicker_join_class_alarm/README.md

 - Stops the page from refreshing once the keyword is detected.
 - If the keyword isn't found within 15 seconds, the page will refresh to keep it up-to-date.

+## Test Script

+For testing purposes, a separate script named `iclicker_join_class_alarm_test.user.js` has been added.
+This script will trigger the alarm regardless of whether attendance has started or not, allowing you to test the functionality of the alarm and notification.

 ## Known Limitations

 - Due to modern browser restrictions, the alarm **may not play automatically**.